-The Alphine Lite (Alloy) Stretcher has been designed for rescue, therefore are not (PPE) personal protective equipment.
-Each stretcher comes complete with adjustable slings for lifting. lowering or carrying stretchers in mountaineering, or industrial rescues and helicopter winching. casualty securing straps and storage bag.
-The MR comes with handles.
+The Alpine MR Stretcher is designed for rescue, not (ppe) personal protective equipment.
+Each stretcher comes complete with adjustable slings for lifting, lowering or carrying stretchers in mountaineering, or industrial rescues and helicopter winching, casualty securing straps, detachable handles and storage bag.
 Use only as instructed and with compatible items of equipment.
 Check that the safe function of any one component within a system will not interfere with the safe function of another.
 Twists in webbing can cause problems and weakness in other components such as karabiners.
-Neatness is strength.
 Users should be trained, competent or under the supervision of such a person.

-Note: The information in this guide meets the requirements of the E.C.
+Note: the information in this guide meets the requirements of the E.C.
 Directive 89/686/EEC.
 It is not comprehensive and cannot be substituted for the correct training, which can be provided if required.
 If in any doubt please don't hesitate to contact us.